 After the ceremony, the guests gathered on the front lawn for al fresco cocktail hour.

-A Soiree signature bar is one of the main decor focal points.
+Here, a Soiree signature bar is one of the main decor focal points.
 Umbrellas feature custom edging by Boutique Tents, and custom printed fabric by Lettered Olive.

 This bustle!
 One of my favorites of recent.